SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *Come on Sunset, you got this.*

-She slows her breath preparing to knock.
+She slows her breath preparing to do this.

 Seconds later as she is about to knock, she hears a dull thud coming from inside Pinkie's bedroom.

-Sunset pushes open the door and heads inside.
+Sunset pushes open the door and enters the room.
 "Pinkie?
 Are you okay?"

 Pinkie slowly gets up from the floor beside her bed as Sunset makes her way over to her.
 "Ow.
 Just a little hurt."